 I took tetracycline during the first trimester of my pregnancy.
 Is there a risk for birth defects?

-Researchers have studied the outcome of pregnancies when women took tetracycline during the first trimester (the first 12 weeks).
-This is the time when all the body organs are forming in the baby.
+Unlikely.
+The studies are not extensive on tetracycline but have been reassuring.
+Researchers have studied the outcome of pregnancies when women took tetracycline during the first trimester (the first 14 weeks).
+This is the time when the organs are forming in the baby.
 These studies have not shown an increased chance for major birth defects in children exposed to tetracycline in the first trimester of pregnancy.

 Is there a risk for other problems if I take tetracycline at any time during pregnancy?

 Yes.
-If you take tetracycline after the fourth month of pregnancy, there is a chance for discoloration (gray or yellowish brown) of the “baby” teeth.
-The discoloration of the baby teeth is due to calcification (hardening) of the teeth, which starts at about four months.
-Even though this appears to change the look of teeth, it does not seem to change the development of the outer covering of the teeth (enamel) or the chance of getting cavities.
-We do not know how many exposed babies will have tooth discoloration.
-It is suggested that the use of tetracycline be avoided after four months of pregnancy unless there is a special reason for your health care provider to prescribe medication.
+Studies suggest that if tetracycline is taken after the fourth month of pregnancy, there is a chance for discoloration (gray or yellowish brown) of the “baby” teeth.
+The discoloration of the baby teeth is due to calcification (hardening) of the teeth.
+Although this changes the look of the teeth, it does not seem to change the development of the outer covering, the enamel, or, the chance of getting cavities.
+It is not clear how many babies who are exposed in pregnancy will go on to have toot staining.
+It is suggested that the use of tetracycline be avoided after four months of pregnancy unless there is a special reason for your healthcare provider to prescribe the medication.

 I have heard that tetracycline also affects the bones of developing babies.
 Is this true?